Quick pension estimate

 Assumptions

-For pension benefits in the career average scheme, the calculator doesn't include a Pensions Increase figure, however we've assumed an annual revaluation of 1.6% is applied to the accrued pension of active members.
-The actual rate of inflation will vary over the course of your career; and if you leave pensionable service and don't return within five years, the annual revaluation applied from the point of the break will be solely based on the Pensions Increase figure provided by HM Treasury (usually the rate of inflation in the preceding September) without the additional 1.6% provided to active members.
+For pension benefits in the career average arrangement we have assumed an annual revaluation of accrued benefits of 3.8%, comprising of inflation at 2.2% and the additional revaluation of 1.6% which is applied to the accrued pension of active members.
+Note that: the actual rate of inflation will vary over the course of your career; and if you leave pensionable service and do not return within 5 years the annual revaluation applied from the point of the break will be solely based on the Pensions Increase figure provided by HM Treasury (usually the rate of inflation in the preceding September) without the additional 1.6% provided to active members.

-No revaluation is applied to the estimate of final salary benefits, which is based on the salary provided multiplied by the number of years’ service within the final salary scheme multiplied by the accrual rate (1/80 if you joined before 2007, otherwise 1/60).
+No revaluation is applied to the estimate of final salary benefits, which is based on the salary provided multiplied by the number of years service multiplied by the accrual rate (1/80 if you joined before 2007, otherwise 1/60).

-If you're unsure of any details check your Benefit Statement or My Pension Online.
+If you are unsure of any details check your annual benefit statement or online account.

 Methodology

-Learn more about the methodology used behind this calculator.
+To find the methodology used behind this calculator, click here